-1. Uses that were legally established and are nonconforming with regard to the use regulations of the master program may continue as legal nonconforming uses.
-Such uses shall not be enlarged or expanded, except that nonconforming single-family residences uses that are located landward of the ordinary high water mark may be enlarged or expanded in conformance with applicable bulk and dimensional standards by the addition of space to the main structure or by the addition of normal appurtenances as defined in WAC 173-27-040(2)(g).
-2. A use which is listed as a conditional use but which existed prior to adoption or applicability of this SMP or any relevant amendment and for which a conditional use permit has not been obtained shall be considered a nonconforming use.
-3. A structure which is being or has been used for a nonconforming use may be used for a different nonconforming use only upon the approval of a conditional use permit.
+1. ~~"Nonconforming use" means a shoreline use which was lawfully constructed commenced or established prior to the effective date of the Shoreline Management Act or the Shoreline Master Program, or amendments thereto, but which does not conform to present regulations or standards of this SMP.~~ 21.
+Uses that were legally established and are nonconforming with regard to the use regulations of the master program may continue as legal nonconforming uses.
+Such uses shall not be enlarged or expanded, except that nonconforming single-family residences ~~uses~~ that are located landward of the ordinary high water mark may be enlarged or expanded in conformance with applicable bulk and dimensional standards by the addition of space to the main structure or by the addition of normal appurtenances as defined in WAC 173-27-040(2)(g).
+32. A use which is listed as a conditional use but which existed prior to adoption or applicability of this SMP or any relevant amendment and for which a conditional use permit has not been obtained shall be considered a nonconforming use.
+43. A structure which is being or has been used for a nonconforming use may be used for a different nonconforming use only upon the approval of a conditional use permit.
 A conditional use permit may be approved only upon a finding that: - a.
 No reasonable alternative conforming use is practical; and - b.
 The proposed use will be at least as consistent with the policies and provisions of the Shoreline Management Act and this SMP and as compatible with the uses in the area as the preexisting use.